 - In 2018, the Hawai'i State Supreme Court upheld the State Commission on Water Resources Management (CWRM) decision to dismiss the Kukui Moloka'i contested case hearing.
 This means that Moloka'i Ranch must file a new water use permit application, in-line with current law and standards.
 The court decision also allows for the opportunity for CWRM to consider the results of USGS water model when making water allocation decisions. - Water pressure testing in upper Kalama'ula was completed.
 This information was utilized to design redundancy for upper Kalama'ula by looping the piping network.
-This effort will be part of a major improvements project to portions of DHHL's Public Water System No. 230. - Beneficiary consultation on large-scale renewable energy development was conducted.
+This effort will be part of a major improvements project to portions of DHHL's Public Water System No. 230. - Beneficiary consultation on large-scale renewable ene0rgy development was conducted.
 The result was that the Hawaiian Homes Commission amended the DHHL Moloka'i Island Plan to designate lands at Anahaki-Mo'omomi as "Special District."
 DHHL has contracted a planning firm to work with the community/beneficiaries to develop a Special Area Management Plan for Anahaki-Mo'omomi. - Beneficiary consultation for the land use designation for Mālama Park was completed.
 Mālama Park is now designated as "Special District."
-The next step is the development of a Special Area Management Plan for Mālama Park. - DHHL continued the partnership with the University of Hawai'i College of Tropical Agriculture Human Resources (CTAHR) to provide for a full-time agriculture extension agent on Moloka'i to provide technical assistance and training for DHHL agriculture lessees. - DHHL established a community-based Agricultural Advisory Committee, made up of beneficiaries, to advise the CTAHR extension agent on curriculum and other activities, and to receive reports from the agent. - The septic tank modification at Kiowea Park was completed. - DHHL was awarded \$20 million in federal funds for major improvements to the DHHL-owned Hoʻolehua Public Water System No. 230.
+The next step is the development of a Special Area Management Plan for Mālama Park. - DHHL continued the partnership with the University of Hawai'i College of Tropical Agriculture Human Resources (CTAHR) to provide for a full-time agriculture extension agent on Moloka'i to provide technical assistance and training for DHHL agriculture lessees. - DHHL established a community-based Agricultural Advisory Committee, made up of beneficiaries, to advise the CTAHR extension agent on curriculum and other activities, and to receive reports from the agent. - The septic tank modification at Kiowea Park was completed. - DHHL was awarded \$20 million in federal funds for major improvements to the DHHL-owned Ho'olehua Public Water System No. 230. - A new 20-year license was executed between DHHL and DLNR for Pālā'au Park. - DHHL sponsored community leadership programs and a Water Law Training workshop.